alnaranjo/amex_challenge/README.md

 2. building

 - Having esbuild params in npm scripts is not scalable.
-Need to introduce proper esbuild config files, this requires
+Need to introduce proper esbuild config files, this requires restructuring the codebase so there's a cleaner separation of concerns
-- Current setup minifies code, not ideal during dev as makes debug more difficult.
-Need dev/prod build setup
+- Current setup minifies code, not ideal during dev as makes debugging more difficult.
+Needs a proper dev/prod build setup

 3. monorepo structure

-- Code for client, server, libraries and development is currently maintained in single place, ok for a small project but not ideal for a production ready codebase
+- Code for client, server, libraries and development is currently maintained in single place, this might be ok for a small project but not ideal for a production ready codebase
-- This makes for a confusing dev experience as code that pertains to client and server is tangled together making watch building complicated and testing changes slower than what could be
+- Current setup makes for a confusing dev experience as code that pertains to client and server is tangled together making watch building complicated and testing changes slower than what could be accomplished with a proper repo structure
 - Separates deps for client and server, reducing bundle sizes
-- Allows a separation of concerns
+- Allows separation of concerns between deployable code and libraries and common code that supports them

 4. testing

 - Needed to ensure changes that happens on the repo lifecycle do not introduce bugs
+- Tests could include unit, end to end, performance test, etc

 5. CI/CD

 - No ci/cd exists.
-Continuous collaboration in this repo is very limited
+Continuous collaboration on this repo is very limited

 5. Development experience

 - Needs additional npm scripts to watch changes in source code and build accordingly
+- Running the project is fine but the scripts that allws this functionality are not scalable, build and run commands in a single npm script work for a small app but not for an evolving codebase nor something production ready, these scripts need to live in proper shell scripts or even makefiles
-- Could benefit from adding a tmuxinator config file so build for server and client can be done concurrently through a tmux session that's easier to maintain than running npm scrips separately
+- Could benefit from adding a tmuxinator config file so build for server and client can be done concurrently through a tmux session.
+Building, watching for changes and running the apps would be easier to maintain than running npm scrips separately.
+This might introduce a learning curve for new and inexperienced dev but worth it in the long run.

-##### Blockers to change files into a proper monorepo
+##### Existing blockers to change current setup into a proper monorepo

 - Framework setup makes hard to split the current repo into a more maintable codebase without refactoring files that use `startMswServer`.
-This can be time consuming an in order to honor the timeframe set for the challenge I've opted to only document my proposed setup;
+This can be time consuming an in order to honor the timeframe set for the challenge I've opted to only document my proposed setup

 #### Ideal repo structure